 - In the first book of the Percy Jackson series, it's admitted near the beginning that the eponymous character's mom claimed his father was lost at sea.
 Of course, the truth eventually comes out.

 - In the Warrior Cats graphic novel trilogy Tigerstar and Sasha, Sasha gets pregnant with Tigerstar's kits before she realizes that he's a power-crazy murderer bent on ruling the entire forest.
 She raises her kits on her own, only telling them stories about how their father Tigerstar was strong and brave and that he'd be proud of them.
 A while after Tigerstar's death, Sasha takes the kits to RiverClan.
 Imagine the kits' shock when they see young RiverClan cats pretending to be the evil Tigerstar and reenacting his death.

-- In the Doctor Who episode "Father's Day", Rose's mother Jackie tells her that her dead father Pete was a great inventor and entrepeneur.
+- "Father's Day": Rose's mother Jackie tells her that her dead father Pete was a great inventor and entrepreneur.
 Then Rose goes back in time & meets Pete, and discovers he's a bit of a prat.